-Former Kosovo PM Haradinaj arrested on war crimes warrant - BBC News
+Former Kosovo PM arrested in France

 Kosovo's foreign ministry said his arrest was unacceptable, and that it was working to secure his release.

-Mr Haradinaj, now an opposition leader in Kosovo, was arrested by police at Basel Mulhouse Freiburg airport in eastern France.
+Mr Haradinaj, now an opposition leader in Kosovo, was arrested by police at Basel Mulhouse Freiburg airport, close to the Swiss and German borders in eastern France.
+He was due to appear at a court in Colmar on Thursday.

+Authorities said they were acting on an arrest warrant from Serbia, apparently dating back to 2004.

+French sources told Reuters news agency they would consider whether there were grounds not to act on the extradition request, particularly if it had been made for political reasons.

+Serbian Prime Minister Alexander Vucic said on Thursday that there were numerous incriminating pieces of evidence against Mr Haradinaj and he hoped France would put justice ahead of politics.

-Authorities said they were acting on an arrest warrant from Serbia.
-Mr Haradinaj was briefly detained by Slovenian police in 2015 but soon released.
+The former rebel leader was briefly detained by Slovenian police in 2015 but soon released.

 He was a commander in the Kosovo Liberation Army during the 1990s conflict, and Serbia alleges he oversaw a campaign of torture and murder against ethnic Serbs.